i05nagai/memorandum/language/english_speaking.md

     * to make a short high sound or sounds
     * to say something with a high, happy voice
 * rent
+    * payment
+        * a fixed amount of money paid or received regulary for the use of usually an apartment, house, or business space
+        * Rents in this building are ridiculously high
+    * for rent
+        * offered by the owner for sb else to use in exchange for money
+    * hole
+        * a large hole torn in a piece of material
+    * pay to use
+        * to pay or receive a fixed amount of money for the use of a room, house, car, television
+        * I rented a car from a garage so that I could get about
     * cold rent
         * Cold rent in Germany is no more than what you owe the landlord every month.
 All other extra costs will have to be undertaken by yourself.
     * warm rent
         * Warm rent in Germany usually corresponds to an “all inclusive” rent.
 It means that all extra-costs are included, should they be electricty (“Strom”), gas or water expenses
+    * ground rent
+        * money paid by the owner of a building or apartment to the person who owns the land on which it has been built
+        * he almost lost his home because of unpaid ground rent
+    * net rent
+        * the amount received by the owner of property from rent, after tax, insurance, etc. have been paid
+    * peppercorn rent
+        * a very small amount of money that you pay as rent
+    * rack rent
+        * a rent that is agreed between the owner of a property and the person renting it, rather than being fixed or controlled by law
+        * The terms of the lease may prohibit letting except at a rack rent.
+* rend
 * taxation
     * the system of taxing people
     * money that is collected as tax